Free Color Name Finder — Name Any Color Instantly

 Color Name Datasets

 This tool queries the color.pizza API by meodai — an open-source dataset of over 30,000 curated color names from sources including Crayola, Pantone approximations, X11, CSS named colors, Wikipedia, and community contributions.
+It is one of the most comprehensive color name reference lists available for modern web and app development.

 A source badge in the results tells you whether you are seeing live API data or the offline fallback, so you always know the provenance of your results.
+Both sources use the same Delta-E color match algorithm for consistent, precise output.

 Frequently Asked Questions